LeoLiu0729/CSC-340-Final-Project/README.md

 RongXin(Leo) Liu, Sarvesh Sridher, Saul(Adam) Juarez

 ## Description
-LAS Bank is a Bank System App.
-It is designed to be used by a bank.
+The LASB(Leo, Adam, and Sarvesh Banking) system is a banking management application.
+The system is going to be focused on easy-to-use formatting of various actions that customers/employees can perform on certain accounts.
+Such actions include checking account balances, transferring funds, applying for loans, approving/denying loans(a tellers-specific function), etc.